Extending your visa in the UK

 When to apply

-If you begin to think about your immigration application two months before your visa expires, you'll have enough time to prepare everything properly.
-It will also make the process less stressful.
+You should begin to think about your immigration application two months before your visa expires.
+This will give you enough time to prepare everything properly and make the process less stressful.
 If you need more time to complete your current course, please contact us as soon as you are aware of this to discuss it further.

-If you're applying in the UK you should always make your application before your current visa expires.
-If you wait until your visa has already expired you'll be an 'overstayer' and you'll lose your right of appeal if your application is refused.
+If you are applying in the UK you should always make your application before your current visa expires.
+If you apply your visa has expired you will be classed as an 'overstayer' and this could affect any future application you make.

 You'll need to complete the application form and collect all the necessary supporting documents; we can't complete the application for you.
 Completing the form and collecting the documents may take you some time so start your preparation early.